- This gem:

 - A small but hilarious one: the only Guilds that refuse to vote to impeach Vetinari are the four run by women (specifically the Beggars, the Seamstresses, the Launderers and the Exotic Dancers), prompting William to observe, very dryly, that the man must have led a very interesting life.

-- Vetinari, clearly remembering the events from Sourcery, Moving Pictures, and the Noodle Incident involving Mr. Hong's Three Jolly Luck Take-Away Fish Shop, attempts to determine whether allowing the printing press in the city is going to bring on another Eldritch Abomination crisis.
+- Vetinari, clearly remembering the events from Sourcery, Moving Pictures, Soul Music, and the Noodle Incident involving Mr. Hong's Three Jolly Luck Take-Away Fish Shop, attempts to determine whether allowing the printing press in the city is going to bring on another Eldritch Abomination crisis.
 It's nice to see that even Vetinari is Wrong Genre Savvy once in a great while: